Zenika/backstage-demo/documentation/TEAMAPI.md

 Then, I add the plugin router information in backend with the creation of `packages/backend/src/plugins/teamapi.ts` file and refer it in `packages/backend/src/index.ts`.

 Then, I developed the backend plugin, to configure the router.

+Then, I developed the frontend plugin.

+The backend will fetch the `TEAMAPI.md` file of the project's repository.

+Et voilà 😉